 TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit.
 Learn More

-How does Costco's auto insurance policy stack up against GEICO's?
+How does Costco's auto insurance stack up against GEICO's offerings?

 Most insurance shoppers have heard of GEICO.
-The company is one of the most popular car insurance providers in the US, serving all 50 states.
+The company is one of the most popular car insurance providers in the U.S., selling policies in all 50 states.
 Costco car insurance is considerably less popular.
-If you’re a Costco cardholder, you could qualify for a hefty discount on car insurance through Ameriprise.
-Let’s explore the major differences between GEICO and Costco auto insurance through Ameriprise.
+If you’re a Costco cardholder, you could qualify for a hefty discount on car insurance through CONNECT, powered by American Family Insurance.
+Let’s explore the major differences between GEICO and Costco auto insurance through CONNECT.

 *If you're only looking for information related to Costco's offering, see our Costco car insurance guide.